The Evening belonged to Louis Quilico

 Quilico was one of the leading baritones of his generation.
 But it was his portrayal as the hunchbacked jester Rigoletto that won him international acclaim and the title “Mr. Rigoletto”.
 He sang the role more than 500 times – the last was at the National Arts Centre in Ottawa in September 1994.

-Retiring from the Metropolitan Opera in 1998 after 25 years singing major roles, Quilico continued to perform, record and teach.
+Retiring from the Metropolitan Opera in 1998 after 25 years singing major roles, Quilico continued to perform, and record with his wife, concert pianist, Christina Petrowska Quilico,C.M., who was recently appointed to the Order of Canada and teach.
 The rich quality of his robust voice was a testament to his own personally devised vocal techniques, which he generously shared with a new generation of singers and recorded in Mr. Rigoletto: In Conversation with Louis Quilico (Captus Press, 1996, 1998), written with Quilico’s wife, acclaimed concert pianist Christina Petrowska Quilico.
 The couple toured extensively in duo recitals and recorded four CDs, including Mr. Rigoletto: My Life in Music on Analekta, two books and a teaching video.Read Bio

 Christina and Louis Quilico Awards Competition